tubaman48/CI-MS4-cpb-shop/README.md

 - ## 0.
 User Stories

 The following user stories remain in the scope of the final project delivered :
-> - _"As a customer I wish to be able to view all merchandise available without any kind of filtering."_
+> - _"As a customer I wish to be able to view all merchandise available without any kind of filtering"_
 > - _"As a customer I wish to be able to view merchandise filtered by categories of clothing, homeware, and music"_
 > - _"As a customer I wish to be able to view merchandise filtered by a search function"_
 > - _"As a customer I wish to be able to view merchandise ordered on price either listing on the cheapest or most expensive first"_